 The Virtual Host Name.

-Note A virtual host name is the alias given to the virtual IP.
-This can be set from the DNS server.
+Note: A virtual host name is the alias given to the virtual IP.

 Disabling High Availability: